 Dr. DePaula loves spending time outdoors with her husband and two dogs, River and Turner, and lounging on the couch with her two cats, Finn and Maki.
 Other favorite pastimes include travel, miniature golf, karaoke and cooking.

-Bachelor of Arts, University of Colorado, Boulder
+Bachelor of Arts, English, University of Michigan, Ann Arbor

 Dr. Melisa Rosenthal has a particular interest in nephrology and all manner of kidney diseases.
 She is excited about the advances in dialysis as well as all types of minimally invasive interventional procedures.